 - To receive the Audited Financial Statements for the financial year ended 31 March 2023 together with the Reports of the Directors and Auditors thereon. - 31 March 2023.
-To approve the Directors' benefits to the Non-Executive Directors of the Company up to an

 To approve the payment of Directors' fees of RM612,500 for the financial year ended